surniaulula/wpsso/readme.txt

 	* Renamed all http://schema.org URLs to https://schema.org and all http_schema_org filters to https_schema_org.

 == Upgrade Notice ==

+= 3.40.3-dev1 =

+(2017/03/07) Added a new Open Graph "Product Condition" option to the Social Settings metabox.

 = 3.40.2-1 =